 Yes.
 New York’s comparative fault rule allows you to recover even if you were partly responsible.
 Your award is reduced by your percentage of fault but never eliminated.
 A rider found 25% at fault in a $200,000 case still recovers $150,000.

 Porter Law Group handles motorcycle accident cases on a contingency fee basis.
 You pay nothing upfront and nothing unless we recover compensation for you.
-The standard fee is one third of the recovery, with case expenses advanced by the firm and reimbursed only if we win.
+We work on a contingency fee basis, so you owe no fee unless we win.
 Initial consultations are always free.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
 Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
 Over 20 years of trial experience and $500 million in recoveries.